devcer/hydrator/CONTRIBUTION.md

 1. Check that there isn't [already an issue](https://github.com/devcer/Hydrator/issues) about your idea to avoid duplicating work.
     * If there isn't one already, please create one so that others know you're working on this

+2. Star the [devcer/Hydrator repository](https://github.com/devcer/Hydrator) to your GitHub account ⭐.

-2. Fork the [devcer/Hydrator repository](https://github.com/devcer/Hydrator) to your GitHub account.
+3. Fork the [devcer/Hydrator repository](https://github.com/devcer/Hydrator) to your GitHub account 🍴.

-3. Clone the forked repository on your local machine.
+4. Clone the forked repository on your local machine 📋💻.

  ```bash

  git clone https://github.com/<your-github-username>/Hydrator.git

  ```
-4. Sync the fork, to avoid merge conflicts.
+5. Sync the fork, to avoid merge conflicts.

 ```bash